DreamingInBinary/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

 - If you need to secure data, you opt to user [Touch or Face ID][23].
 - You vend useful interactions for the current context via `UIActivity` and `UIActivityViewController`.
 - If it's relevant for your app, you supply an App Clip.
+  - Prefer App Clip codes to launch your clip (though QR and NFC codes will work too).
+  - Your clip performs a quick, to-the-point action that shows users why they'd want to continue on with the full app.
+  - If your full app is installed then ensure you bring over user metadata, such as if they had logged into your service from an app clip, instead of requiring it again.
+  - If you need to send a push notification within an App Clip's 8 hour window, ensure `NSAppClipRequestEphemeralUserNotification` is set within your info.plist file.
+  - Opt for imagery in the App Clip's card, as text won't be localizable.
 - When you use system capabilities, such as ARKit, you lean on platform defined conventions to help users get started.
 For example, to get an ARKit experience started you'd typically use `ARCoachingOverlayView` instead of rolling your own solution.
 - Finally, running the Analyze function in Xcode yields no errors, warnings or suggestions.